-In compliance with the State of Oregon Local Budget Law, the Tualatin Hills Park & Recreation District (THPRD) proposed budget, for the year beginning July 1, 2020 and ending June 30, 2021, is submitted for your approval.
-As prepared and submitted, the proposed budget is intended to serve as:
+In compliance with the State of Oregon Local Budget Law, the Tualatin Hills Park & Recreation District (THPRD) adopted budget, for the year beginning July 1, 2020 and ending June 30, 2021, as adopted by the THPRD board of directors.
+As prepared and submitted, the adopted budget is intended to serve as:

-- 1. A financial plan for the next fiscal year (2020/21), outlining the forecasted expenditure requirements and the proposed means for financing these requirements. - 2.
+- 1. A financial plan for the next fiscal year (2020/21), outlining the forecasted expenditure requirements and the means for financing these requirements. - 2.
 An operational plan for the use and deployment of personnel, materials and services and other resources during the 2020/21 fiscal year. - 3.
 An operations guide for programs and department goals and objectives.